There are a whole lot of cars on the road that shouldn't be.

 Telling the difference between a workhorse and a lemon isn't always as easy as you'd expect.
 That's why it's helpful to know how to identify a lost cause before it leaves you stranded, at risk for accidents, or hopelessly in debt.

 Here Are The 11 Common Traits These Vehicles Have in Common

-If your car displays one or more of the following characteristics, it may be time to cut your losses and trade it in for something that runs better.
+If your car displays one or more of the following characteristics, it may be time to cut your losses and sell it for cash.

 The model year isn't everything, of course-that's why classic cars never go out of style.
 If you're still clunking around in a beater from two decades ago, and you're not putting loads of time, money, and labor into maintaining it.
 However, the chances are good that it doesn't have too much get-up-and-go left in its creaky chassis.